dlab-berkeley/Bash-Git/git_challenge.md

 # Git Challenge 1

+1. git clone today's repository at https://github.com/dlab-berkeley/BashGit

+2. Click the green "Clone or download" button

+3. Click the clipboard icon to copy the URL

+# Git Challenge 2

 1. Divide yourselves into groups of 3.

 2. Have one person act as the "maintainer" and the other two act as "contributors" A and B.